reisxd/TizenBrew/docs/README.md

 7. You can now launch the TizenBrew app on your TV.

-### Using TizenBrew Installer

-This method is easier than the USB Demo Package method, but it works only on Tizen 3.0 to 6.0 (2017 to 2021).
-If you have a newer TV, use the TizenBrew Device Manager or the USB Demo Package method or the Command Line method.

-1. Change the Host PC IP address to `127.0.0.1` by following [this](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#Connecting-the-TV-and-SDK)

-2. Open up https://tizentube.vercel.app/installer on your TV's browser.

-3. Click on the "Install TizenBrew" button.

-4. You can now launch the TizenBrew app on your TV.

 ### Using USB Demo Package

 Note that if you want to install TizenBrew using this method, the app will be installed for only 30 days.
-If you want to have TizenBrew permanently installed, use the command line method.
-This method is the 2nd easiest way to install TizenBrew.
+If you want to have TizenBrew permanently installed, use either the TizenBrew Installer or the Command Line method.

 1. Download the latest TizenBrew USB Demo Package from the [releases page](https://github.com/reisxd/TizenBrew/releases/latest).